At Target Golf we believe the key to great coaching is effective communication. We are always happy to chat about the following concepts.

 Tip No.4 – Ball Position

-There is a little more to it, so if you would like to learn more, why not book in for a lesson with Peter on 0408 695 330.
+There is a little more to it, so if you would like to learn more, why not talk to us about your game.
+Call Peter on 0408 695 330.

 Foot Position – How far from the ball?